kkawato/rdlearn/README.md

 ## Main Analysis: Cutoff change relative to the baseline for each department under different smoothness multiplicative factors

-First, we demonstrate how to output *a summary of the data set*, which includes treatment effect estimates (such as Table 1 in Zhang et al. (2022)).
+First, we demonstrate how to output *a summary of the dataset*, which includes local treatment effect estimates at the baseline cutoffs (such as Table 1 in Zhang et al. (2022)).
 This can be done as follows:

 ``` r
 rdestimate_result <- rdestimate(